Home Contact Email WhatsApp

 Female breast cancer has now surpassed lung cancer as the leading cause of global cancer incidence in 2020.
 The elevated incidence rates in higher HDI countries reflect a longstanding higher prevalence of reproductive and hormonal risk factors (early age at menarche, later age at menopause, advanced age at first birth, fewer number of children, less breastfeeding, menopausal hormone therapy, oral contraceptives) and lifestyle risk factors (alcohol intake, excess body weight, physical inactivity), as well as increased detection through organized or opportunistic mammographic screening.

-Some serum tumor markers including CA15-3 and CEA have been reported to be elevated in some patients with breast cancer.
+Some serum tumor markers including HER/neu, CA15-3 and CEA have been reported to be elevated in some patients with breast cancer.

 Clinical Significance